About & Contact

 Sandra Sawatzky

 Grew up on the prairies and has lived in Alberta for over forty years.
-After two decades of working in the collaborative field of film, as a writer, producer and director, Sawatzky started over embarking on a path as a visual artist in order to create The Black Gold Tapestry.
-The 67 meter long “film on cloth” took nine years to research, design and hand-embroider and tells a social history of fossil fuels that is a deep reflection on climate change and transition.
+After two decades of working in the collaborative field of film, as a writer, producer and director, producing engaging narrative choreographed action films, Sawatzky started over embarking on a path as a visual artist in order to create The Black Gold Tapestry.
+The 69 meter long “film on cloth” took nine years to research, design and hand-embroider and tells a social history of fossil fuels that illustrates the trajectory that has lead to climate change and transition.
 The first exhibition of her exceptional solo work took place 2017-2018 at Glenbow Museum in Calgary, Alberta.
 The Calgary Herald newspaper named Sawatzky a rising star in 2018.

-Her new body of work The Age of Uncertainty was unveiled at The Nickle Galleries in Calgary, Alberta in February 2022.
-In it Sawatzky takes on human nature’s rampant appetite for novelty, power and status and the energy expended to acquire these.
-She does this with satire, wit and her embroidery needle.
+Her most recent body of work The Age of Uncertainty was unveiled at The Nickle Galleries in Calgary, Alberta in February 2022.
+In it Sawatzky takes on human nature’s rampant appetite for novelty, power and status and the energy and resources expended to acquire these.

 In November 2022, she received the Doug & Lois Mitchell Outstanding Calgary Artist Award at the Cultural Leaders Legacy Arts Awards.